 John 8:12, I am the light of the world he who follows Me shall not walk in the darkness, but shall have the light of life.

-4. Because God was with His people in the midst of the plague.
+4. Because God was with His people in the midst of the Plague of Darkness.

 Psalm 23:4, Even though I walk through the valley of the shadow of death, I fear no evil; for You are with me; Your rod and Your staff, they comfort me.

-APPL – If God can speak and light up creation then He knows who belong to Him and is able to light their homes while the rest of Egypt was in darkness.
+APPL – If God can speak and light up creation then He knows who belongs to Him and is able to Light their homes while the rest of Egypt was in Darkness.

 II.
 Let Your Light Shine (24-29)

-A. Expose, do not negotiate with darkness (24)
+A. Expose and do not negotiate with darkness (24)

 1. The darkness lasted three days before Pharaoh said a word.

 a.
 Pride was the root cause for the delay.

 b.
 Pharaoh did not repent, he tried to negotiate instead.